Jim!: Background

 Jim Dale began his professional career in entertainment aged seventeen, performing as a comedian in variety theatres across the UK and Ireland.
 His comedy career led him to work as a warm-up act for the BBC rock and roll television programme Six-Five Special.
 After singing and accompanying himself on guitar during his set, Dale was asked to return the following week to perform in the programme as a singer.
-Several subsequent appearances brought Dale to the attention of George Martin, who signed him to Parlophone, then "the poor relation of the EMI combine, with HMV and Columbia being the big boys" according to Hi-Fi News & Record Review.
+Several subsequent appearances brought Dale to the attention of George Martin, who signed him to Parlophone, then "the poor relation of the EMI combine, with His Master's Voice and Columbia being the big boys" according to Hi-Fi News & Record Review.
 Martin believed Dale to be the label's answer to Tommy Steele.
 Dale became Britain's first major rock and roll star since Steele when his Martin-produced recording of "Be My Girl" reached number two on the UK Singles Chart in December 1957.
 Martin would later reflect "there was no real rock and roll in Britain...
 "Be My Girl" was as near as we'd get".

 As a teen idol, Dale found himself returning to the theatres he'd performed as a comedian, with "hysterical, screaming teenage girls" replacing the family audiences.
 Dale later recalled "I just didn't like it.
 I had girls sleeping on my doorstep outside my house, and my wife just hated the idea of that".
 Despite his musical success, he was vocal about still yearning to be a star comedian, something that frustrated Martin.
 Interviewed by Evening Sentinel in April 1958, Dale commented "A singer's life is short.
 But look at the comedians who have lasted.
 I want to be an all-round entertainer.
 Max Bygraves is the ideal examples - a comedian who sings."
-Though Dale continued to appear frequently on Six-Five Special whilst recording for Parlophone, concert appearances as a singer were limited; over 1957 and 1958, he was engaged as compère for "Stanley Dale's Great National Skiffle Contest", a lengthy UK tour headlined by the Vipers Skiffle Group and supported by battles between local groups.
+Though Dale continued to appear frequently on Six-Five Special whilst recording for Parlophone, concert appearances as a singer were limited; over 1957 and 1958, he was engaged as compère for Stanley Dale's National Skiffle Contest, a lengthy UK tour headlined by the Vipers Skiffle Group and supported by battles between local groups.
 The format of the tour allowed Dale to "go on in a lounge suit, crack a few gags and introduce another act", something he accepted may "shock" his teenage fans but "to the mums and dads it shows I'm no sequined rock and roll monster".